VA Disability Claims Guide

 - Attend your C&P exam — The VA will likely schedule a Compensation & Pension exam to evaluate your condition.

 - Wait for your decision — Processing time varies.
 You can check your status on VA.gov.
+See our compensation rates page for current payment amounts by rating level.

 Fully Developed Claims (FDC) vs. Standard Claims